MrKinau/ResourcePackValidator/README.md

 ## Ideas
 ### Extend Unused Files Detection
-Extend detection, to find models which do not have an override or override an vanilla item.
+Extend detection, to find models which do not have an override or override a vanilla item.
 Also check all textures if they are used by a model which already is unused?

 ### Parent Validator